Learning Characteristics of Reverse Quaternion Neural Network: Abstract

 \section{Abstract}

-The purpose of this paper is to propose a new multi-layer feedforward quaternion neural network model architecture, Reverse Quaternion Neural Network which utilizes the non-commutative nature of quaternion products, and to clarify its learning characteristics.
-While quaternion neural networks have been used in various fields, there has been no research report on the characteristics of multi-layer feedforward quaternion neural networks where weights are applied in the reverse direction.
-This paper investigates the learning characteristics of the Reverse Quaternion Neural Network from two perspectives: the learning speed and the generalization on rotation.
-As a result, it is found that the Reverse Quaternion Neural Network has a learning speed comparable to existing models and can obtain a different rotation representation from the existing models.
+The purpose of this paper is to propose a new neuron structure for multilayer feedforward quaternion neural networks called Reverse Quaternion Neural Network, which utilizes the non-commutative property of quaternion multiplication, and to clarify its learning characteristics.
+While quaternion neural networks have been used in various fields, there have been no research reports on the characteristics of multi-layer feedforward quaternion neural networks that apply weights in the reverse direction.
+In this paper, we examined the learning characteristics of the Reverse Quaternion Neural Network through two experimental studies: line rotation tasks and three-dimensional object rotation tasks using ModelNet10.
+Through comparative analysis with conventional models, we investigated both the generalization capabilities and internal learning dynamics.